Bitterne Park Growing Places

 What if…Bitterne Park grew enough food to share?
 Or just had fun growing veg with the kids?
 In gardens, on balconies, on patios, in plastic bags, in big pots, in planters?

-In 2021 and 2022, over 290 households in Bitterne Park have grown food together.
-If you’re interested in joining our growing community you can order seeds and join our Mailing List or Facebook Group below.
+Over the last 3 years, over 480 households in Bitterne Park have grown food together.
+If you’re interested in joining our growing community you can join our Mailing List or Facebook Group.

 If you would like to learn from other members of the community or have experience you would like to share, please join our Facebook Group to ask questions, answer questions and share your progress and experience.
 You can also sign up to our Mailing List.